 Because with difficult cases doctors tend to use refelective reasoning for diagnostic decisions.
-Reflective reasoning is effortful, conscious analysis of features exhibited by a case.
+Reflective reasoning is effortful, conscious analysis of features exhibited by a case like during a dog bite incident where you have to act fast to avoid the infection.

 When engaged in reflection for solving a case, physicians tend to more carefully consider case findings, search for alternative diagnoses, and examine their own thinking.
 A recent study indicated that reflective reasoning positively affected diagnoses of complex cases, whereas it made no difference in the diagnosis of simple cases